lsotnnirhcdfkb/katsel/README.md

 The C++ LLVM-Based Compiler Implementation of the Oxian Language

 This is very heavily based off the extremely helpful book "Crafting Interpreters" by Bob Nystrom.
 Except for the LLVM part, of course.
+And not only that, but this is also very heavily based off of the [Kaleidescope Langauge front-end tutorial in the LLVM Documentation Tutorial page thing](https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html).

 # Features